getsentry/sentry-docs/docs/clientdev/context.rst

 User's Perspective
 ------------------

-From the user's perspective of the raven SDK there should be two types of APIs:
+From the user's perspective of the Sentry SDK there should be two types of APIs:

 ``RavenClient.context``:
-    Given a raven SDK object it should be possible to get a reference to the underlying context object for manual updating.
+    Given a Sentry SDK object it should be possible to get a reference to the underlying context object for manual updating.
 This might not always be something that makes sense in the context of the language, so it's possible to hide this.